TheKrakenss/HitsukiX/README.md

 * Fully asynchronous.
 * Fully open-source.
 * Frequently updated.
-* Hitsuki respects your data privacy, we constantly improving privacy and security in Hitsuki.
+* Ayn respects your data privacy, we constantly improving privacy and security in Hitsuki.

 ## Thanks to